octimot/StoryToolkitAI/README.md

 As soon as it's done, the transcription will be saved on your machine.

-_Important Note: **The first time you transcribe something**, it will take a bit longer to start the process because Whisper needs to download the model file (around 1.5GB for the medium model) on your local machine.
-So if it usually takes you 3 days to download your average Netflix movie, don't expect to download the model any faster.
-If you have 100G Internet we hope you feel good about yourself.
-But, after the model is saved on your machine, transcriptions will take less than your average time spent on Myspace every day._
+_Important Note: **The first time you transcribe something**, it will take a bit longer to start the process because Whisper needs to download the model file (around 1.5GB for the medium model) to your local cache.
+But, after the model is saved on your machine, transcriptions will take less._

 #### 4. Transcription Finished
 When the transcription is ready, a Transcription Window will pop up, showing you the transcript and allowing you to do